void5402/physics-nbody/README.md

 2. scrool - zoom
 3. left click - add particle
 ## note
-you could change the value of G to k to make it for electron fields but its never tested. also i ~~forgot~~ didnt allow each particle to have their own mass(optimization)(pygame is too slow(maybe c++ in future?)).
+tottaly not for a shchool assignment... you could change the value of G to k to make it for coulumbs law but it might breake. also i ~~forgot~~ didnt allow each particle to have their own mass(optimization)(pygame is too slow(maybe c++ in future?)).